- Abstract submissions close: 1 April 2023.

 - Presenters may be required to present their abstract virtually to the committee to ensure they meet presenter standards.

-- This conference is in English.
+- This conference is in English, however live caption translation options are being considered.

 Types of submissions